A return visit to my Living Goddess friend

 The barriers were broken and we relaxed into causal chat.

 A regular Newari family filled with laughs and friendship

 During our chat we were interrupted by a tall older man in shorts.
 The former Kumari and her mother broke out into hysterical laughter.
 This went on for quite some time.
 The man looked a little funny in short shorts but I didn’t quite “get it”.

 Samita explained, “He’s the man who carried me when I was Kumari.
 We’ve never seen his legs before.”
 She paused to break out into hysterics again, “He’s got such skinny legs!”

 Indeed, these are the days following years of high protocol and rituals.
 Today was one more drop in protocol as the man who looked after the goddess for so many years appeared so causally in their house.

 Everything had changed.
 It was a different world now.

 I will leave out most of the banter.
 The most important thing was learning that Samita is doing really well.
-She can now leave the house at her own will.
+She can now leave the house on her own will.
 But as a twelve-year old still asks for her mother’s permission.
 She walks to school with her school mates and enjoys English and history.
-They talk about … well.
-Well, they talk about what just about every other school girl her age in Nepal talks about.
+They talk about … Well, they talk about what just about every other school girl her age in Nepal talks about.

 She’s become a renown musician and Dramyin player.
 The next night she was taking part in her first musical performance in Patan.
 Everyone was preparing.
 Everyone was proud and more importantly happy.